HariSekhon/Nagios-Plugins/README.md

 - ```check_redis_*.pl``` - Redis API writes/reads/deletes with timings, check specific key's value against regex or value range, replication slaves I/O, replicated writes (write on master -> read from slave), publish/subscribe, connected clients, validate redis.conf against running server to check deployments or remote compliance checks, gather statistics, alert on any single stat

 ##### Publish - Subscribe / Message Queues

 These programs check these message brokers end-to-end via their API, by acting as both a producer and a consumer and checking that a unique generated message passes through the broker cluster and is received by the consumer at the other side successfully.
 They report the publish, consumer and total timings taken, against which thresholds can be applied, and are also available as perfdata for graphing.

 - `check_kafka.pl / check_kafka.py` - Kafka brokers API write & read back with configurable topics/partition and producer behaviour for acks, sleep, retries, backoff, can also lists topics and partitions
 - `check_redis_publish_subscribe.pl` - Redis publish-subscribe API write & read back with configurable subscriber wait
 - `check_rabbitmq*.py` - RabbitMQ brokers AMQP API write & read back with configurable vhost, exchange, exchange type, queue, routing key, durability, RabbitMQ 'confirms' protocol extension & standard AMQP transactions support.
 Checks via the RabbitMQ management API include aliveness queue health test, built-in health checks, cluster name, vhost, exchange with optional validation of exchange type (direct, fanout, headers, topic) and durability (true/false), user auth and permissions tags, stats db event queue
 <!--
 Debian / Ubuntu systems also have other unrelated RabbitMQ plugins in the `nagios-plugins-rabbitmq` package -->

+##### CI - Continuous Integration systems

+- `check_jenkins_*.py` - Jenkins checks include job build status, color, health report score, build time, age since last completed build, if job is set to buildable, job count total or per view, number of running builds, queued builds, executors, node count, offline nodes, jenkins mode, is security enabled, if a given node is online and its number of executors, if a given plugin is enabled and if there are available plugin updates individually or overall, with perfdata for relevant metrics like build time, jobs/nodes/executors/plugins/plugin updates, running/queued build counts and query timings
+- `check_travis_ci_last_build.py` - Travis CI repo's last build status - includes showing build number, build duration with optional thresholds, start/stop date/time, if there are currently any builds in progress and perfdata for graphing last build time and number of builds in progress.
+Verbose mode gives the commit details as well such as commit id and message

 ##### Infrastructure
 - ```check_ssl_cert.pl``` - SSL expiry, chain of trust (including intermediate certs important for certain mobile devices), SNI, domain, wildcard and multi-domain support validation